-- Operation also possible without capture and storage (no regret strategy)
+- Operation also possible without CO2 capture and storage ("no regret" strategy)

-Another substantial advantage of the IGCC technology is that next to electricity, synthetic energy carriers such as water, methane, methanol or liquid power fuel can also be generated.
-Currently operating IGCC-power plants reach electric efficiency rates of about 45%.
-Considering the state-of-the-art technology, IGCC-power plants without CO2 Capture and storage can be planned today with an electric efficiency rate of about 50%, a plan which will be realized in about 5 years.
-If classical individual components and the entire IGCC concept can be further optimized, electric efficiency rates of up to 55% can be reached in the next 12 years.
-Further, on the long-term timeline beyond the year 2020, there exists significant potential through the development of integrated gasification and hot gas purification processes, whose development must be initiated today.
+Another substantial advantage of the IGCC technology is that next to electricity, synthetic energy carriers such as hydrogen, methane, methanol, or liquid fuels can be produced as well.
+Currently operating IGCC power plants reach electrical efficiencies of about 45%.
+Considering state-of-the-art technologies, IGCC power plants without CO2 capture and storage can be planned today with an electrical efficiency of about 50%, realizable in about 5 years.
+If individual components and the entire IGCC concept can be further optimized, electrical efficiencies of up to 55% can be reached in the next 12 years.
+On the long-term timeline, significant potential exists in the development of integrated gasification and hot gas cleaning processes, whose development must be initiated today.

 - Technische Universität München